Stakeholder Collaboration And Transparency

 • Compliance with sustainability standards

-• An Annual Communications of Progress (ACOP) to the RSPO;
+• Submission of RSPO Annual Communications of Progress (ACOP)

 • Support livelihoods and welfare